morukutsu/scrolling101/src/scenes/intro02.md

-# Part II: Horizontal and Vertical scrolling
+# Horizontal and Vertical scrolling

 ## AAAA